 On a point of order, Mr Speaker.
 In reply to my question, the Secretary of State said:

 “I do not know whether she thinks it would have been worth bearing the risk of a court case, which may well have struck down the capacity to make sure that people who have serious and life-threatening conditions can get the medicines that they want.
 She implied that she was against such assurances”.

-I did not such think, and you were here to hear it, Mr Speaker.
+I did no such thing, and you were here to hear it, Mr Speaker.
 I asked very specifically why we no longer have confidence in the legal advice that the permanent secretary herself told the Public Accounts Committee she did have confidence in.
 I do not take particularly kindly to men putting words in my mouth, so I wonder what recourse I have to get a retraction.

 The hon.
 Lady has made her point with considerable force and alacrity, and I have no doubt whatever that she is totally sincere, because she came up to the Chair to register her displeasure.
 I think that the Secretary of State was mildly carried away with the theatricality of the occasion, and he is very accustomed to jousting from the Dispatch Box.
 Ordinarily I have found him a most good-natured individual, so I think it unlikely—very unlikely indeed—that he would willingly impugn the integrity of a very committed and conscientious Member of Parliament in the hon.
 Lady, because at heart he is a very gracious chap.
 He may well wish to proffer an apology to her—[Interruption.]